For WorldatWork Members

 Such thresholds were to be implemented regardless of whether employees in question otherwise perform duties qualifying them for the EAP exemption.

-- Nixed the DOL rule’s automatic “escalator” provision, which would have increased the threshold every three years going forward.
+- Nixed the DOL rule’s automatic “escalator” provision, which would have increased the thresholds every three years going forward, starting with the July 1, 2027, compliance date.

-The 2019 threshold of $35,568 — set under the first Trump administration — is poised to go back into effect, according to reports.
+The 2019 thresholds of $35,568 for the EAP exemption and $107,432 for the HCE exemption — both set by the DOL under the first Trump administration — are poised to go back into effect, according to reports.

 Judge Points to Agency, Rulemaking Boundaries